juanjuanzero/building-goth-v2/README.md

 - i get distracted by futures that may never even happen
 - i messed up the software architecture here.... need to do domains, would be much more comprehensible

+## Revisiting after a while

+- picking things up whee i left this off, i messed up the htmx work, we are overwriting the todo items after every add, could be a handler issue
+- would be nice to have a button
+- also maybe add air